 The challenges of marketing planning

-Most marketers could tell you about the challenges in creating great marketing plans.
-It sounds like it should be easy.
-You run into lots of barriers.
-People who don’t get your ideas.
-Or who don’t believe them.
+Most marketers recognise the challenge of creating a great marketing plan.
+There’s many barriers to get past.
+People who don’t understand or believe your ideas.
 Who think it costs too much, isn’t big enough, or there are other priorities.

 Sounds familiar, right?

-We recently came across some old notes from when we were researching ways to improve marketing planning.
-They’re from the book, Definitive Guide to Marketing Planning by Angela Hatton.
+On that theme, we recently found some old notes from research we did into ways to improve marketing planning. (from Definitive Guide to Marketing Planning by Angela Hatton).
+Yes, notes from a book.

 One of those old-fashioned paper things from before Kindle’s were even a glint in Jeff Bezos’s eye.
 It was published in 2000 (we said the notes were old).